Terminus-IMRC/iterm2_load_colors/README.md

 ## Requirement

-You must enable Python API in your iTerm2 setting.
+You must enable Python API in your iTerm2 settings.